rvarttinen/spring-example-magic/README.md

 This is an experimental project, however, improvements will be made, including use of the latest features in the Java platform (currently Java 23).

 Items on the current TODO-list:
+- create a mechanism for populating the triple store with a specified number of random entries
+- introduce version 2 (v2) of the service with greater capabilities and asynchronous behavior
 - add a client/UI for exploring data visually; currently a React based frontend is being created.
 It will be harbored in a repository of its own.
 - separate out the triple store to a separate service
 - if parts of this service is split up, it could be deployed as several pods in a Kubernetes cluster (executed locally in e.g. MiniKube)
-- add a mechanism that reads any stored entries from previous sessions into the Bloom Filter
+- add a mechanism that reads any stored entries from previous sessions into the Bloom filter when using TDB (file persistence)
 - add logging.
 There are some ideas of how to do this using monads, i.e. from a 'Try' chain some other monad that takes care of any logging
 - see if we can make use of some interesting new features in Java:
     - switch with pattern matching (to a large extent already done)